 What considerations are being made for a pupil's wellbeing?

 Pupil wellbeing has been a central consideration to this change with significant recognition on the increased need to support mental health and wellbeing.
-The reintroduction of form class in secondaries will provide an additional opportunity for teachers to provide first level guidance, develop supportive positive relationships and more regular check-ins on an individual's wellbeing.
+The reintroduction of form class in secondary schools will provide an additional opportunity for teachers to provide first level guidance, develop supportive positive relationships and more regular check-ins on an individual's wellbeing.

 For those in other local authorities who have made this move, the consensus is that the slightly shorter day on a Friday makes a positive impact on mental health and wellbeing for children, young people and staff.